 By now you might be wondering what these three things have in common.
 What can you do to improve all three of these issues?
 Start eating fermented food.
 Stop eating unhealthy, inflammatory foods that are damaging to the gut.

-A lack of benficial gut flora has been linked to autism, digestive disorders, anxiety and depression, acne and other skin issues, allergies and asthma.
+A lack of beneficial gut flora has been linked to autism, digestive disorders, anxiety and depression, acne and other skin issues, allergies, and asthma.
 Researchers are just beginning to understand the very powerful gut-brain connection.
 This connection indicates that whatever is happening in the gut has a direct influence on what is happening in the mind.
-The bacteria in our gut has a powerful influence over our emotional well being.
+The bacteria in our gut has a powerful influence on our emotional well being.

 The lines of communication, as mediated by gut microbes, may be direct and indirect – ultimately influencing the degree of acne by a systemic effect on inflammation, oxidative stress, glycemic control, tissue lipid levels, pathogenic bacteria, as well as levels of neuropeptides and mood-regulating neurotransmitters.
 It was not the contention of Stokes and Pillsbury, nor is it ours, that acne is a disease of the gastrointestinal tract.
 Yet, there appears to be more than enough supportive evidence to suggest that gut microbes, and the integrity of the gastrointestinal tract itself, are contributing factors in the acne process.
 Source

-Beneficial gut flora, or lack thereof, has been linked to a multitude of heath issues and diseases.
+A lack of beneficial gut flora has been linked to a multitude of health issues and diseases.
 Our microbiome is incredibly important when it comes to protecting and preserving our health and happiness because not only does it have a profound effect on our physical health, but our mental health as well.